SheriefAlaa/notes_in_react_native/README.md

    1. Text
    2. Images
    3. Voice notes
-   4. Hyperlinks to other notes or web
+   4. Hyperlinks to other notes or web links

 ## Goals
 - [ ] Should support dev / prod modes.